fabferri/vWAN/s2s/README.md

 The reason why the exec-timeout 0 0 command causes an issue is as follows:
 Azure enforces a timeout for the console idle period of between 4 and 30 minutes.
 When the idle timer expires, Azure disconnects the SSH session.
-However, the session is not cleared from the point of view of the CSR 1000v, as the timeout wasset to infinite (by the exec-timeout 0 0 configuration command).
+However, the session is not cleared from the point of view of the CSR 1000v, as the timeout was set to infinite (by the exec-timeout 0 0 configuration command).
 The disconnection causes a terminal session to be orphaned.
 The session in the CSR 1000v remains open indefinitely.
 If you try to establish a new SSH session, a new virtual terminal session is used.
 If this pattern continues to occur, the number of allowed simultaneous terminal sessions is reached and no new sessions can be established.